Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 Two-factor authentication: unambiguous identification of users by means of the combination of two different components.
 For example, to withdraw cash from an ATM, you need both a card and a PIN code.
 These components may be something that the user knows, something that the user possesses or something that is inseparable from the user.

 Many Nexmo customers authenticate their users by sending them a [PIN](#pin) code in an [SMS](#sms).
 The user authenticates by entering the PIN into the customer's UI.
-For example, password reset.
+An example of usage is where the customer requires a password reset.
 In this case the two components are the account details, and possession of the phone number registered to that account.

 See the [Wikipedia article](https://en.wikipedia.org/wiki/Two-factor_authentication).